 While COVID‑19 can be a very dangerous disease that is easily spread, there are a few simple principles that can help keep everyone healthy.
-They include washing your hands, covering your mouth/nose and not standing too close to others.
+They include getting vaccinated, washing your hands, covering your mouth/nose, wearing a mask if you are not vaccinated and not standing too close to others.

 Wash your hands and minimize contact with surfaces